ujjesha1312/minutes-ai-project/README.md

 The sample_transcript.txt file contains example meeting content so you can immediately see how the project works.
 Feel free to edit it with your own meeting notes or discussion text.

-### What’s coming next
-This project is a work in progress.
-Planned improvements include:
-AI-based meeting summarization
-Automatic extraction of action items
-Speaker-wise summaries
-Integration with LLM APIs
-Audio-to-text support for real meetings

 Environment variables (planned)
-Future versions will use environment variables for API keys, stored safely in a .env file:
+Future versions will use environment variables for API keys, stored in a .env file:
 OPENAI_API_KEY=your_api_key_here

 ### Contributions